How to Make a Photography Website in 2022

-When you create your best photography portfolio website it can be tempting to fill it up with a huge archive of your work.
-But your images will stand out better if you don’t select too many of them.
-You want viewers to see and remember your strongest work; you don’t want them to be overwhelmed by pages and pages of images.
+When you create your photography portfolio website it can be tempting to fill it up with a huge archive of your work.
+However, your images will stand out better if you choose fewer images.
+You want people to see and remember your best work, not be dazzled by dozens of images.
 Some of the best online portfolios include only one or two galleries of images.

-You might find it easiest to curate the galleries for your photography portfolio on your computer before uploading them to your website.
+When starting a photography website, curate the galleries for your photography portfolio on your computer before uploading them to your website.
 Here are a few ideas for how to categorize your work.
-(If you do additional creative work that isn’t photography, you may want to keep it on a different section of your website.)
+(If you do additional creative work that isn’t photography, you may want to keep it on a different section of your website):